 After the draft report is prepared, the project owner then engages a wetland regulatory agency to review and confirm the results.

 “We are all humans and vary in our approaches and analysis,” says Rebecca.
 “If the conditions change or something wasn’t identified accurately in the initial delineation, we fix it.”

-In Minnesota, an approved wetland delineation is valid for five years, so long as conditions have not changed the boundary of that wetland in that 5-year period since the initial approval.
+In Minnesota, an approved wetland delineation is valid for five years, so long as conditions have not changed the boundary of that wetland during the five years since the initial approval.